AxiansITSecurity/Restsh/README.md

 ## Dependencies

-restsh works only inside the bash shell and needs standard Linux utilities like sed, grep, etc.
+restsh works only inside the bash shell and requires standard Linux utilities like sed, grep, etc.

 Further dependencies are: